 It turns out there are two kinds “non smoking” policies when it comes to airports:

 There aren’t very many airports that have banned smoking on property entirely.
 CHS is one of them.
 So is Indianapolis Airport (IND).

 No Smoking Indoors

-Most airports don’t allow smoking indoors whatsoever, but have designated smoking sections outside.
+The vast majority of airports don’t allow smoking indoors whatsoever but have designated smoking sections outside.
 Those can vary from anywhere outside to only in specific places outdoors.